KenPowerClassroom/LGame-TeamD/mvp.md

 - Therefor the Neutral Piece movement depends on the turn order and the valid movement of a Player's L Piece
 - The Arrow keys will be used to move the Neutral Piece in 4 Directions (Up,Down,Left,Right) within the board parametres.
 - The Neutral Piece will move from tile to tile depending on which arrow key is pressed.
-- The Player will press the space bar to try to confirm/set their Neutral Piece into that place, it will be accepted if the tile is unoccupied.
+- The Player will press the space bar to try to confirm/set their Neutral Piece into that place, it will be accepted at this stage regardless of whether the space is occupied or not.
 - A neutral piece can be placed in the same position as it is an optional move.

 ### 5. Rotation of pieces: